NNLP-IL/HebNLI/README.md

 2. **genre** = The genre (source) to which the pair of sentence belong (Government, Letters, Slate Magazine, Travel, Fiction etc.)

-3. **original_label** = The final English label assigned to the pairs of sentences by the English taggers (either by consensus or by the majority).
+3. **original_label** = The final English label assigned to the pairs of sentences by the English taggers (either by consensus or by majority).

 4. **pairID** and **promptID** = unique identifiers for each pair of sentences